nuestraspruebas/HBmonitor/utils/Readme.md

 Call the website with http://[YOUR_HOST/log.php it runs with a refresh/reload time of 30sec, change the script for other timeset.

-Heiko, DL1BZ

-PS
-Thank you, Heiko, who shared the lastheard code
+Thank you, Heiko DL1BZ, who shared the lastheard code.

 The version of web_tables.py in my fork contains the display in the column of group names.

 73 Waldek SP2ONG